jericho1050/Aestheitos/README.md

 aestheitos % python -m env
 ```

-3.Activate env
+3. Activate env

 ```bash
 aestheitos %  source env/bin/activate
 ```

-4.download the dependencies in requirements.txt
+4. download the dependencies in requirements.txt

 ```bash
 (env) aestheitos % pip install -r requirements.txt
 ```

-5.makemigrations and migrate, to apply and create the **sqlite3.db** (if you want postgresql then go to the PostgreSQL section)
+5. makemigrations and migrate, to apply and create the **sqlite3.db** (if you want postgresql then go to the PostgreSQL section)

 ```bash
 (env) aestheitos % python manage.py makemigrations learn (env) aestheitos % python manage.py migrate
 ```

-6.Run the django local dev server
+6. Run the django local dev server

 ```bash
 (env) aestheitos % python manage.py runserver
 ```

-7.Change to the frontend directory, then create a `.env` file
+7. Change to the frontend directory, then create a `.env` file

 your file structure should look like this